 Luckily our puppies usually eat very little at first so it’s not as big of waste when they are small, but as they get bigger, if they continue to do it you will continue to see a drain on the amount of money you waste on uneaten food.

-This might not be the first thing to comes to your mind when you notice your puppy hiding their food, but it’s something to think about.
+This might not be the first thing that comes to your mind when you notice your puppy hiding its food, but it’s something to think about.

 One owner told me about their small puppy that would hold their bone or treat in their mouth and growl and grunt while running around the house trying to find a spot to hide it, just to leave it there for a few minutes, go back and get it and start all over again.
 It was turning into a concerning repetitive behavior.

-If the problem is serious enough your vet may prescribe anti anxiety meds as wells as a behavior modification plan.
+If the problem is serious enough your vet may prescribe anti-anxiety meds as well as a behavior modification plan.